 The resin from the pine is strongly scented, has an antiseptic and antiviral effect, and can be chewed like gum to help with gum inflammation.
-Of course, it can also be used dried for smoking and for making pine tar ointment, which also has anti-inflammatory and wound healing properties.
+Of course, it can also be used dried for smudging and for making pine tar ointment, which also has anti-inflammatory and wound healing properties.

 It is also known that inhaling the scent of pine can reduce stress and anxiety due to its soothing effect on the mind.
 Overall, the pine tree has long been attributed with strong healing powers that can provide relief for many conditions.

 16 ways resin can help you in the wild - There are countless different way's resin can be useful and applied in a survival situation in nature.

 15. The Maple - the symbol of Canada